 Like most system admins, I spend my days untangling wires, both literally and figuratively.
 Maintaining systems, implementing new projects, troubleshooting and responding to tickets and other requests make up most of my day-to-day.
 But I’m not complaining – this turned out to be excellent preparation for the next project that came my way: building the IT system for our new U.S. Headquarters in San Mateo, CA.

-And here I am at the Computer History Museum in front of a CRAY-1 Mainframe, one of my favorite technological artifacts.
+Then, I visited the Computer History Museum in front of a CRAY-1 Mainframe, one of my favorite technological artifacts.
 It’s one of the most famous supercomputers in history.

 I also found time to visit some of the more touristy places in the Bay Area, such as the Redwood forest and the infamous San Fransisco Bridge.

 Not pictured: negotiating with cable and telecom providers, wrangling with boxes , flat screen TV’s, and furniture twice my size, and crawling around in closets, air conditioning ducts, and wherever else you can put a piece of hardware.
 And, of course, untangling wires.

 All-in-all, time well spent.